SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 }
 ```

-Next we will retrieve a single book from the database.
+Next, we will retrieve a single book from the database.

-Choose **GET** for the method and for the **URL** copy and paste the following line into **Postman**:
+Choose **GET** for the method.
+For the **URL** copy and paste the following line into **Postman**:

 `https://softuni-remotedb.firebaseio.com/books/books/1.json`

 Click the **Send** button to get the response from the server.

-As a result we get the book at position 1 from the books array.
+As a result, we get the book at position 1 from the books array.

 ```js
 {